topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

   </table>
 </div>

-#### Step3.
+#### Step 3.
 How to execute
-To operate the LED connected to GPIO89 on the D3-G board, simply run the following code:
+To operate the LED connected to GPIO89 on the TOPST D3-G board, run the following code:

 ```
 import time